Nutellove/JavascriptClassBundle/README.md

 This bundle is **NOT finished nor working** right now.
 Its would-be aim is to provide a generated doctrine-like environment in javascript based on the same mapping.
 However, its realistic, first-release aim will *not* provide an Entity Manager nor support for Entity Associations.
-Therefore, for now, only basic stuff like accessors and mutators for Entity fields, but hey, it's better than nothing !
+Therefore, for now, only basic stuff like accessors and mutators for Entity fields.

 Also, authentication and security are inexistant.

-Oh, and no Tests either... \\(°ö°)/ !
+Oh, and almost no Tests either... \\(°ö°)/ !

 # Installation